sap-tutorials/btp-dev-guidance/tutorials/deploy-to-cf/deploy-to-cf.md

     ```

-2. Verify that the destinations module (lines 5-35 below) and resource (lines 39-68 below) have been added to the **mta.yaml** file without errors:
+2. Verify that the destinations module `incident-management-destinations` and resource `incident-management-destination` have been added to the **mta.yaml** file without errors:

     ```yaml